peterhinch/micropython_eeprom/flash/FLASH.md

 FAT and littlefs filesystems are supported but the latter is preferred owing to its resilience and wear levelling characteristics.

+Byte level access on such large devices probably has few use cases other than for facilitating effective hardware tests and diagnostics.

 # 2. Connections

 Any SPI interface may be used.
 The table below assumes a Pyboard running SPI(2)